tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 ### Impacted mempool functionalities

-- Mempool caching: remembering failed transactions and whether they come from banned peers
+- Mempool caching: remembering failed transactions and whether they come from banned peers; Removal of transactions from `invalidCachedTx` when a transaction is removed from cache.
-- Transaction broadcast: not broadcasting transactions that came from banned peers.

-### 3.Attack scenarios

-While an attack by simply banning peers on faling `CheckTx` is hard to imagine, as the incentive for doing so is not clear, there are considerations with regards to the current mempool gossip implementation.

-As discussed above, the mempool allows for gossip of invalid transaction.
-This is a concious decision to make sure peers have transactions that can become valid in the future, ready and not block on waiting for them.
-But if the sending of these transactions is a reason to get banned, peers have no incentive to blindly forward those transactions.

-The current proposal includes not forwarding transactions coming from banned peers.

-An open question is, if a transaction comes from a banned peer, and is invalid, should the other - good peers, be banned for having sent it.
-Our current proposal is no, as this would potentially open an attack vector for malicious nodes to disconnect a node form good peers by sending bad transactions.
+- Handling of transactions failing `CheckTx`: Keeping track of how often transactions from a particular peer have failed and banning them if the conditions for a ban are met.

 ### References